varunshaji98/investsavvy/docs/ci-cd.md

 ## Objective

-Implement a CI/CD Workflow through GitHub Actions that involves:
+Implement an automated CI/CD Workflow through GitHub Actions that involves:
 - containerizing the backend server into a docker image
 - testing its API functionalities through automated unit testing, and
 - deploying the server if everything works.